micheal-earl/mikes-program-blog/README.md

-My blog, theme modified by me.
+My blog.

 Original Theme
 -------
-You can see the original them [right here on GitHub Pages.](http://mattvh.github.io/solar-theme-jekyll/)
+You can see the original theme [at this repo](http://mattvh.github.io/solar-theme-jekyll/)

 Theme License